-Learn how to easily make salmon gravlax at home!
-Only 15 minutes of prep and a 3-day cure in the fridge stand in between you and this Vodka Dill Cured Salmon Gravlax.
-This easy, yet elegant and flavorful fish is always a hit and the perfect show-stopping cured salmon recipe for your next brunch or dinner party!
-Salt-curing is so incredibly easy and the taste is amazing – try this homemade gravlax recipe once and you will never buy store-bought again!
+Learn how to easily make gravlax at home with this simple cured salmon recipe.
+Just 15 minutes of prep and a short cure in the fridge stand in between you and this show-stopping salmon.
+Salt-curing is so incredibly easy and the taste is amazing – try curing salmon at home and you’ll never buy store-bought again!

 Hi, friends!
 Get excited, because today we are going to kick it old school with some super easy-to-prepare, delicious and affordable homemade luxury food!
 I originally published this recipe for gravlax way back in the day.
 Like, this was one of the first recipes ever posted on this site.
 And honestly, it’s still one of my all-time favorite recipes to this day!